 Siargao Environmental Awareness (SEA) Movement

-is a collaboration individual and/or groups who want to help preserve the natural resources and beauty of the island which the local and the traveling community rely on for an epic life.
+is a collaboration individual and/or groups who want to help preserve the natural resources and beauty of the island which the local and the travelling community rely on for an epic life.

 To initiate and execute environmental awareness and protection projects in partnership with various stakeholders and make Siargao Island the country’s leader in sustainable tourism

 A united community empowered to protect our limited natural resources and committed to strive for sustainable development in order to maintain a healthy and clean environment that raises the quality of life of the present and future generation.
 S.E.A.
 Movement on FB

 We work to alleviate poverty and build brighter futures for the local children.
 We do this by providing free surf lessons and board use in exchange for children attending school and participating in our education, sustainability and skills programs.
 Our aim is to ensure the children have the skills and opportunities to overcome poverty and play a key role in protecting their island and local communities.

 They also offer surf lessons and tour guiding including Sugba lagoon, island hopping and more! thesuncrew.com